-It should be noted, however, that the Victorian referral legislation [paragraph 5(1)(d)] expressly excludes the matter of making awards or orders as common rules.
+It should be noted, however, that the Victorian referral legislation [paragraph 5 (1)(d)] expressly excludes the matter of making awards or orders as common rules.

-Proposed subsection (2) will allow the regulations to prescribe Victorian laws so that they prevail to the extent of any inconsistency over an award or order made in respect of an industrial dispute concerning employment in the Victorian public sector under the extended operation of the WR Act.
+Proposed subsection (4) will allow the regulations to prescribe Victorian laws so that they prevail to the extent of any inconsistency over an award or order made in respect of an industrial dispute under the extended operation of the WR Act.
 This will not affect the operation of the WR Act apart from its extended operation.